zengelan/eks-workshop/content/030_container/050_deployguestbook/elbsetup.md

 Now that the Guestbook Applicaion has been deployed to your Kubernetes cluster, we can configure the frontend web server to run as a cluster.
 Configuring cluster mode deployment, as opposed to nodeport deployment, will also generate an externally accessible DNS entry which can be used to connect to the frontend web services.

-You'll need to configure the frontend-service.yaml file located within your local repository
+You'll need to edit the frontend-service.yaml file which was already deployed previously.
+It is located within your local repository.

 ```
 vi ~/environment/guestbook-example/frontend-service.yaml
 ```

-Follow the instructions within the comment lines within the file.
+Follow the instructions found in the comment lines inside the file.
 This includes commenting out the line <b>Type: NodePort</b> and uncommenting the line <b>Type: LoadBalancer</b>.
 The file should now look like this before saving:

 ```
 apiVersion: v1